aptech/docs/docs/CR-strsect.rst

 Format
 ----------------
 .. function:: strsect(str, start, len)

-    :param str: string or scalar from which the segment is to be obtained.
+    :param str:
-    :type str: TODO
+    :type str: string or scalar from which the segment is to be obtained

     :param start: the index of the substring in  str.
 The index of the first character is 1.